-Uber To Pull Jump Bikes From Two Cities
+Uber To Pull Jump Bikes From Atlanta and San Diego

 "Sadly, we have seen a pattern in the recent and tragic fatalities involving scooters – they all occurred after sunset," Bottoms said in the release.
 "This nighttime ban, while we continue to develop further long-term measures, will ensure the safest street conditions for scooter riders, motorists, cyclists, those in wheelchairs and pedestrians."

-In Providence, Uber's Jump bikes have been temporarily removed, because the bikes were being vandalized, Wing said.
+In Providence, Uber's Jump bikes have been temporarily removed because the bikes were being vandalized, Wing said.

 "We remain committed to operating in Providence and plan to work with the city on a solution that will hopefully allow us to return some bikes this fall," Wing said.